leaysgur/cfw-bindings-wrangler-bridge/README.md

 # 🌉 cfw-bindings-wrangler-bridge

+Bridge between local development code and Cloudflare bindings, via `wrangler dev --remote` command.

 ## Motivation

-- Imagine you are
-  - using frameworks like SvelteKit
-  - and deploy your app to Cloudflare Pages
+Imagine you want to deploy your application to Cloudflare pages using a framework like SvelteKit.

-  - with platform specific features like KV, D1, etc...
-- You choose `@sveltejs/adapter-cloudflare` and adapt your app
-  - It works fine in actual environment! ;D
-- But in local development, `vite dev` cannot help us to use platform specific features like KV, D1, etc...
+`vite dev` is fast and DX is very good.
+Deployment is no problem either, with adapters available. 🥳

+However, as soon as you try to use features specific to the Cloudflare platform (like KV, D1, etc.), you run into problems...

+SvelteKit and `vite dev` don't know about such platform-specific features, so you can't verify any behavior during local development. 😢
-  - It means that `platform.env.MY_KV` is always `undefined`
+(That means `platform.env.MY_KV` is always `undefined`!)

-- Some frameworks offer a way to use `wrangler pages dev` which can use platform features locally
+Some frameworks offer to use the `wrangler pages dev' command for local development.
+But this command is also locally closed, no real data is available.
-  - but currently there is no `--remote` support
-  - In addition, (maybe) this is not easy way for Vite-based frameworks...
-- This library aims to solve this issue by providing a mock implementation that can be injected in local development
-  - and this mock becomes bridge between running `wrangler` process which can access remote platform features
+(And with Vite-based frameworks, it is often impractical to use this command, as far as I know.)

+By the way, this problem also occurs when developing APIs using only Pages Functions.

+So this bridge 🌉 allows you to use the real data even from your local development environment via the `wrangler dev --remote` command.

 ## Install